Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Convergence Results

 \section{Convergence Results}

-In this section, we establish linear convergence of WKH.
-The starting point of our analysis is the following re-interpretation of the posterior variance minimization~\eqref{eq:sbq_costfunction} as a variational optimization of Mean Maximum Discrepancy (MMD)~\cite{Huszar2012OptimallyWeightedHI}.
-We can re-write~\eqref{eq:sbq_costfunction} as a function of a set of chosen samples $\sfS$ as: where $\phi$ is the respective feature mapping, i.e., $k(\bx,\by) = \langle \phi(\bx), \phi (\by) \rangle$, and where $\mu_p : = \int_{\by \sim p} \phi(\bx) p(\bx)d\bx $ is the mean embedding in the kernel space.
+In this section, we present our convergence results.
+The starting point of our analysis is the following re-interpretation of the posterior variance minimization~\eqref{eq:sbq_costfunction} as a variational optimization of MMD~\citep{Huszar2012OptimallyWeightedHI}.
+We can re-write~\eqref{eq:sbq_costfunction} as a function of a set of chosen sample indices $\sfS$ and weights $\bw$: